ExtremeNetworksSA/XIQ_CSV_Rename/readme.md

-# XIQ CSV Rename
+# XIQ CSV Rename - UPDATE IN PROGRESS
 ### XIQ_CSV_rename.py
 ## Purpose
-This script will rename devices from a CSV file. the CSV file will need to have a column labeled ***'serialnumber'*** that contains a list of serial numbers and a column labeled ***'new_name'*** with the new hostname for the device.
+This script will rename the Hostname of devices from a CSV file.
+The CSV file will need to have a column labeled ***'serialnumber'*** that contains a list of serial numbers and a column labeled ***'new_name'*** with the new hostname for the device.

+Enhanced verion:  This script will also change the description field of a specified device using the same CSV file.
+A column must have the label ***'new_description'***.

+Any hostname or description cell that is blank will be skipped.
 ## Information
-The script will preform API calls to check that those serial numbers exist in the VIQ, if not, it will log a message that the device doesn't exist.
+The script will perform API calls to check that those serial numbers exist in the VIQ, if not, it will log a message that the device doesn't exist.

 ## Needed files
-the XIQ_CSV_rename.py script uses several other files.
+The XIQ_CSV_rename.py script uses several other files.
 If these files are missing the script will not function.
 In the same folder as the XIQ_CSV_rename.py script there should be an /app/ folder.
 Inside this folder should be a logger.py file and a xiq_api.py file.
 After running the script a new file 'csv_rename_log.log' will be created.

 The script requires a CSV file to be entered when ran.
 This CSV file should be added to the same folder as the script.